PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution: Proposed methodology

 Fig.~\ref{fig:flow} sketches the flow of the proposed exploration.
-We start by generating random chromosomes (i.e., penalties and weighting scheme) and assign those to an initial population.
-Then, for every individual, we train the FC layer using the custom loss function (including penalties, and a weighting scheme), and, as input, the features extracted from the training set images.
-To extract such features, we use a pre-trained feature extractor (i.e., the backbone of one of the SOTA DNNs).
-We relabeled the images so that the FC layer assigns each one to the least computationally hungry SOTA DNN that can deliver a correct computation.
-We then perform the fitness evaluation for each individual on the test set: we measure both accuracy and MFLOPS of PERTINENCE by considering all operations, i.e., the input dispatcher (feature extraction and fully connected layer) and the subsequent opportunistic DNN execution.
+We start by generating random chromosomes (i.e., penalties and a weighting scheme) and assign those to an initial population.
+Then, for each individual, we train the FC layer using the custom loss function (including penalties and a weighting scheme), and, as input, the features extracted from the training set images.
+To extract these features, we use a pre-trained feature extractor (i.e., the backbone of an SOTA DNN).
+We relabeled the images so that the FC layer assigns each to the least computationally intensive SOTA DNN that can compute it correctly.

+We then evaluate the fitness of each individual on the test set: we measure both accuracy and MFLOPS for PERTINENCE, considering all operations, i.e., the input dispatcher (feature extraction and fully connected layer) and the subsequent opportunistic DNN execution.
 Hence, we update the current Pareto front with the non-dominated individuals.
-The MOEA then makes the current population evolve by eliminating the most unfit individuals (i.e., with poor fitness scores) and generates a new population through mutation and crossover of the chromosomes.
-The MOEA iterates for a given number of epochs, and at the end of execution, we obtain the final solutions.
+The MOEA then evolves the current population by eliminating the least fit individuals (i.e., those with low fitness scores) and generating a new population through mutation and crossover of the chromosomes.
+The MOEA runs for a specified number of epochs.
+At the end of execution, we evaluate the final population using a validation set that was not used during model training or the MOEA process.
+This evaluation allows us to obtain the final solutions.